 The Netherlands-Indonesia Consortium for Muslim-Christian Relations is a non-governmental network of universities and civil society organizations in the Netherlands and Indonesia, consisting of Muslim and Christian scholars, religious leaders and practitioners.

-The Participants in the Consortium share the view that they need each other in order to address the challenges that communities in the Netherlands and in Indonesia face in contributing to the development of a just, peaceful, sustainable and diverse society.
+The Participants of the Consortium share the view that cross-national, cross-religious and cross-sectoral exchanges are needed to address the challenges faced by communities in the Netherlands and in Indonesia.

-The Consortium intends to contribute to the enhancement of mutual understanding and common action among communities in Indonesia and in the Netherlands, and therefore to use and expand the resources that the Participants share in terms of knowledge, experience, networks and funding.
+The Consortium intends to contribute to the enhancement of mutual understanding and common action among communities in Indonesia and the Netherlands by using and expanding resources that Participants share in terms of knowledge, experience, relations and funding.

-The Participants in the Consortium aim to generate practice-oriented knowledge using dialogical methods.
+The Participants of the Consortium aim to generate practice-oriented knowledge using dialogical methods.

 How we work

-At least once a year the Consortium takes responsibility for a public event or expert meeting.
+At least once a year the Consortium takes responsibility for a public event and/or expert meeting.

 The Consortium is willing to participate in initiatives taken by other parties, including governmental institutions, as far as it falls within its Vision and Mission, and provided that it does not impair the Consortium’s independent position.